 Save some primo fridge space by making a gallon of my wife’s favorite premixed punch: juice and ginger.
 This pulls double duty as a quick refresher after a hot day of exploring, or as a mixer for

 grown-up drinks, great with any spirit.
 Try a 50/50 mix of ginger beer and just about any fruit juice, and then adjust to your own taste.
 (Or, for bonus points, your significant other’s.)
 And if you fancy, add some fresh mint to your cup before you pour.

 Egg in a Hole

-Nachos are the quesadillas of snacks: infinitely customizable, exceptionally easy, extraordinarily delicious.
+Nachos are the quesadillas of snacks: infinitely customizable, exceptionally easy, and extraordinarily delicious.
 Here’s the recipe: Put some chips on something flat, put some stuff on the chips, then heat it all up.
 Over a fire, a grill, a cooktop, or even in a microwave!
-Meat and cheese are the go-to topping, and a small can of pickled jalapenos adds spice and acid.
-Also try sprinkling some of your custom seasoning on top and mixing up your cheese types for variety.
+Meat and cheese are the go-to toppings, and a small can of pickled jalapenos adds spice and acid.
+Also, try sprinkling some of your custom seasonings on top and mixing up your cheese types for variety.